hyamazak0318/US_firearm_fatality/README.md

     This script
     - constructs the data set of firearm-related fatality rate in each state for each year during 2002-2016 from the input text files.
-    - writes out the data set into a csv file named `fatality.csv`
+    - writes out the data set into a csv file named `"fatality.csv"`

 2. **02_own_fat_rate.py**

     This script
     - cleans up the data set of the state-level household firearm ownership rate derived from the input excel file.
     - constructs the panel data consisting of 15 years of state-level gun ownership rate and firearm-related fatality rate by merging the deliverable of the previous script and the data set produced in the previous step.
-    - writes out the panel data into a csv file named `own_fat_rate.csv`
+    - writes out the panel data into a csv file named `"own_fat_rate.csv"`
-    - produces a geopackage file named `map.gpkg` that allows you to visualize the data on a map via QGIS.
+    - produces a geopackage file named `"map.gpkg"` that allows you to visualize the data on a map via QGIS.

 3. **03_analyses.py**